CampagneLaboratory/variationanalysis/README.md

 - A deep learning model training and evaluation framework (codename Matcha).
 Builds on [DL4J](http://deeplearning4j.org)
-and provides abstractions and organizing principles useful when training and evaluating models in practice.
+and provides abstractions and organizing principles useful when training and evaluating models in practice (see [doc](/./docs/doc.md)).
 Supports both CPU and GPU model training and inference.
 We distribute the CPU version on maven, but you can build the project and choose the GPU maven profile to compile a CUDA version on the appropriate hardware.